 The Science of Motivation: How to Stick to Goals

-As January comes to an end, you’ve likely read many articles and posts on how to stick to goals that you set this month.
+You’ve likely read many articles and posts on how to stick to goals that you set.
 If you’re like most people who set New Year’s resolutions, those goals likely include things like weight loss, eating healthy and exercising more.

 In order to stick to goals, some people suggest giving yourself a reward.
 For example, if you go to the gym three days this week, then give yourself the reward of a massage.
 If that works for you, then do it!
 But an interesting point that AsapSCIENCE addresses in their exploration of motivation is that if you choose an exercise activity that you enjoy, then sticking to it is easier.